klintkanopka/meow/paper/paper.md

 # Ongoing Research

-Development of `meow` was motivated by ongoing research by the authors in CAT algorithm development that models the item pool as a network object.
+Development of `meow` was motivated by ongoing research by the authors in CAT algorithm development that models the item pool as a network object for the purposes of item selection, exposure control, and propagating parameter updates.

 # Acknowledgements